andreasfmalde/ADSB-Reception_Processing_Display/README.md

 3. It successfully connected to the source and received data.
 It will then continue on adding this data to the database.
 At the end it will sleep UpdatingPeriod seconds and do another iteration.

-##### Why an infinite loop?
+### Why an infinite loop?
 There is no end condition to the SBS stream we used for developing and testing, `data.adsbhub.org:5002`.
-The SBS source was a continuous stream, and the application was developed with this in mind.
+The source is a continuous stream, and the application was developed with this in mind.
 One could change the loop to exit if there is an error connecting the source.
 However, if there is downtime on their side, the whole application would end and one would need to restart it.
 Thus, we decided to have an infinite loop.

-##### Database
+## Database
 The current database schema does not use any referential integrity constraints, but uses application enforced referential integrity.
 Due to the fact that the relationship between these two tables is 0..1 to 0..*.
-Since aircraft_current only contains the aircraft that are in the air at this current time, new aircraft will not have any history yet.
+Since aircraft_current only contains the aircrafts that are in the air at this current time, new aircrafts will not have any history yet.
 On the other hand, aircraft_history might not have any matching aircraft in aircraft_current.
 Due to lack of coverage, aircraft might disappear momentarily and come back again.

 The application enforced referential integrity is handled in `/backend/internal/db/database.go`

-#### REST API
+## REST API
 `backend/cmd/rest/main.go` To make the retrieved data available for external resources, such as the website described below, a RESTful API has been implemented.